Supreme Court says Trump administration can shut down census count now, despite fears of an undercount

 “The harms caused by rushing this year’s census count are irreparable,” Sotomayor wrote.
 “And respondents will suffer their lasting impact for at least the next 10 years.”

 A panel of the U.S. Court of Appeals for the 9th Circuit ruled that the Commerce Department could not end the count in early October, as it had planned, and that it should continue until Oct.
 31. But it also said the department could still try to meet a Dec.
-31 deadline for delivering the count to the White House, and did not have to wait until April 30 to deliver it, as the district court said.
+31 deadline for delivering the count to the White House and did not have to wait until April 30 to deliver it, as a district court said.

 That timing is important.
-The White House wants to send the population totals to Congress in January, and President Trump has said he wants to remove unauthorized immigrants from the state counts.
+The White House wants to send the population totals to Congress in January, and President Trump has said he wants to remove undocumented immigrants from the state counts.

 Census data is used to determine a decade’s worth of federal funding, apportionment of House seats and state redistricting.
 If Trump is not reelected, a delay much beyond Dec.
 31 would mean that his opponent, Democrat Joe Biden, would make decisions about the count.